shawngraham/highschoolhistorygaming/nchd/intro.md

 > The cows are in the field.
 Do you try to [[tip them over]]?

 This will create a new passage called 'tip them over'.
+If you want to link to a passage but not use the actual passage name in the text, you use an arrow `->` , thus,

+> The cows are still standing in the field.
+Let's [[do this-> tip them over]]!

+would display 'Let's do this!' but it would link back to the original `tip them over` passage.

 Sometimes, you can achieve interesting effects by changing the way words are displayed (rather than moving to a new passage):

 > There is a small dish of water. (click: "dish")[Your finger gets wet.]